TimHey-Procore/personalrepo/README.md

 ## My typical day

 - I get up at 6AM on most days (if my children don’t wake me up first).
-- I workout 4-5 times per week and try to do this between 7-8:30 AM.
+- I workout 4-5 times per week and try to do this between 7-8:30 AM but with 2 young kiddos I just grab what I can when I can 😉
 - I start working at 9AM and take my first break around 12PM.
-- I check my email in the morning around 9 and after lunch at 1pm.
+- I check my email in the morning around 9, after lunch at 1pm and again at the end of the day.
+This helps me be more productive during the day when I'm doing work.
 - I prefer to have meetings in the afternoon hours but will meet anytime during my normal working hours.

 ## What’s keeping me busy

-- I have my own OKRs and try to keep a good mix of personal and work related objectives to keep me on track.
-Here are [my current OKRs](https://gitlab.com/timhey/focus/blob/master/OKRs/current.md).
-- I also create a weekly plan every friday, this helps end the week and hit the ground running after the weekend.
-To see what I'm currently working on check [my current tasks](https://gitlab.com/timhey/focus/blob/master/Tasks/Current.md).
+- I'm currently focused on the construction network project at Procore.
+Mainly standing up the first version of the web app and consumer facing pages.

 ## How to reach me